Preventive dentistry started in the ________________.

-The patient should not eat or drink anything for ________ minutes after a professional fluoride application.
+The patient should not eat or drink anything for ________ minutes after a professional fluoride tray application.

 Contraindications for placement of a sealant is (are) ________________.

-One can of regular soda contains _______ teaspoons of sugar.
+One can of regular soda contains about _______ teaspoons of sugar.

-In sports injuries, males are traumatized twice as often as females.
-The mandibular central incisor is the most commonly injured tooth.
+In sports injuries, males are twice as often as females to be injured.
+Mandibular central incisors are the most commonly injured teeth.

 The dental professional’s role in promoting sports safety is to ________________.

-The most common tooth injury regarding permanent dentition sports injuries is ________________.
+The most common sports-related tooth injury regarding permanent dentition is ________________.